SUMAN-KANNAN/Wireless_audio_iot/README.md

     - The `device_api_key` should match the one on the server (the default is fine for local testing).

 3.  **Configure `firmware.ino`:**
-    - **Set the Room ID:** Change the `THIS_ROOM_ID` variable to match the room this specific device will represent (e.g., `"conferenceRoom"`, `"adminRoom"`).
-Each device needs a unique ID.
+    - **Set the Room ID:** In `firmware.ino`, change the `THIS_ROOM_ID` variable to match the `id` of a room defined in the server's `config.json` file (e.g., `"conferenceRoom"`, `"adminRoom"`).
+Each physical device needs a unique ID.
-    - **Set the Server IP Address:** This is the most critical step.
-Find the `websocket_server_address` variable and change the IP address to match the computer running your Python server (e.g., `"192.168.1.114"`).
-    - **(Optional) Enable Real Battery Reading:** By default, the firmware simulates a random battery level.
-If you have a physical battery circuit, follow the comments in the `loop()` function to enable the real battery reading code.
+    - **Server IP Address:** No changes are needed for local development.
+The firmware uses mDNS to automatically discover the server.
+For production deployment, you will need to modify the firmware to use your server's public IP address.

 4.  **Upload the Firmware:**
     - Go to `Tools > Board > ESP32 Arduino` and select `ESP32 Dev Module`.
     - Connect your ESP32, select the correct `Port` under `Tools`.
     - Click the "Upload" button (the arrow icon).

-5.  **Troubleshooting Uploads:**
+5.  **Verify Operation:**
+    - After uploading, open the `Tools > Serial Monitor` (set baud rate to `115200`).
+    - You should see messages that it's connecting to WiFi and then discovering and connecting to your server.
+    - The device will now appear on your dashboard.

+---

+## Section 3: System Operations

+### Adding a New Room

+1.  **Server:** Open the `config.json` file.
+Add a new JSON object for your new room, following the existing format.
+2.  **Firmware:** Take a new ESP32 device, set its `THIS_ROOM_ID` in `firmware.ino` to the `id` you just created, and upload the firmware.
+3.  **Restart:** Restart the Python server.
+The new room will automatically appear on the dashboard.

+### Troubleshooting Uploads

-    - If you see an error like `Failed to connect to ESP32: Wrong boot mode detected`, it means the board didn't enter "Download Mode".
+If you see an error like `Failed to connect to ESP32: Wrong boot mode detected`, it means the board didn't enter "Download Mode".

 - **To fix this:** Click "Upload" again.
 As soon as you see "Connecting........" in the console, **press and hold** the "BOOT" or "IO0" button on your ESP32.
 Release it once the upload starts.

-6.  **Verify Operation:**
-    - After uploading, open the `Tools > Serial Monitor` (set baud rate to `115200`).
-    - You should see messages that it's connecting to WiFi and then to your server.
-    - The device will now appear on your dashboard.